-Where a medical practitioner has been requested to provide medical records and the doctor needs to review the records prior to provision (to redact non work-related injury information), the time taken to review the records is to be billed under WCO002 at the rate specified above at 5(4).
+Where a Medical Practitioner has been requested to provide medical records and the doctor needs to review the records prior to provision (to redact non work-related injury information), the time taken to review the records is to be billed under WCO002 at the rate specified above at 5(4).
 The hourly rate is to be pro-rated into 5 minute blocks to reflect the time taken.
 This fee can be billed in addition to the fees stated above for provision of medical records by hard copy or electronically.

 (6) Fees for Assistance at Operation are calculated at 20% of the principal Surgeon/Medical Practitioner's fee for surgical procedure/s performed, but only those surgical procedure/s where an assistance fee is allowed for in the MBS, or \$393.20, whichever is the greater.
-Assistance at operation is only payable once per eligible item number performed by the principal Surgeon irrespective of the number of medical practitioners providing Assistance at operation.
+Assistance at Operation is only payable once per eligible item number performed by the principal Surgeon irrespective of the number of Medical Practitioners providing Assistance at Operation.

-The Medical Practitioner/s providing the Assistance at operation are to invoice for their services separately to the principal Surgeon/Medical Practitioner.
+The Medical Practitioner/s providing the Assistance at Operation are to invoice for their services separately to the principal Surgeon/Medical Practitioner.

-- (7) Subject to subclauses (1), (2), (3), (4), (5), (6), (8), (9) and clause 7 (Nil fee for certain medical services) and clause 9 (Nil payment for cancellation or non-attendance) of this Order, the maximum amount for which an employer is liable under the Act for any claim for medical or related treatment is the fee listed, in respect of the medical or related treatment concerned, in the AMA List. - (8) Telehealth consultations are permissible when approved in advance by the insurer.
-Insurers will consider if the telehealth consultation is appropriate and likely to be effective when making a decision whether to approve these services.
-Telehealth consultation treatment services are to be paid in accordance with this Order (noting those items specifically excluded in
+(7) Subject to subclauses (1), (2), (3), (4), (5), (6), (8), (9) and clause 7 (Nil fee for certain medical services) and clause 9 (Nil payment for cancellation or non-attendance) of this Order, the maximum amount for which an employer is liable under the Act for any claim for medical or related treatment is the fee listed, in respect of the medical or related treatment concerned, in the AMA List.

-Clause 7 of this Order).
-No additional payment in relation to facility fees can be charged by the medical practitioner undertaking the consultation.

-- (9) Fees for multiple operations or injuries are to be paid in accordance with the AMA List 'Multiple Operations Rule' with the exception of: - items specifically listed as a multiple procedure item in the AMA List or where Schedules in the Workers Compensation (Surgeon Fees) Order 2020 or the Workers Compensation (Orthopaedic Surgeon Fees) Order 2020 prevent combining of items. - Medical Practitioners who meet the definition of Surgeon or Orthopaedic surgeon as defined in the Workers Compensation (Surgeons Fees) Order 2020 or Workers Compensation (Orthopaedic Surgeons Fees) Order 2020 are to be paid in accordance with the provisions specified in the Workers Compensation (Surgeon Fees) Order 2020 or, if an Orthopaedic Surgeon, the Workers Compensation (Orthopaedic Surgeon Fees) Order 2020.
+- (8) Telehealth consultations are to be paid in accordance with this Order (noting those items specifically excluded in Clause 7 of this Order).
+Medical Practitioners are to bill for Telehealth consultations using the same AMA Fees List item number normally billed for a face to face consultation, with the addition of a 'T' as a suffix to the item number e.g. AA020T (Level B consultation delivered via telehealth) versus AA020 (Level B consultation delivered face to face).
+The fee payable remains the same.
+No additional fee (e.g. facility fees) can be charged in relation to the consultation. - (9) Fees for Multiple operations or injuries are to be paid in accordance with the AMA List 'Multiple Operations Rule' with the exception of: - items specifically listed as a multiple procedure item in the AMA List or where Schedules in the Workers Compensation (Surgeon Fees) Order 2020 No.2 or the Workers Compensation (Orthopaedic Surgeon Fees) Order 2020 No.2 prevent combining of items. - Medical Practitioners who meet the definition of Surgeon or Orthopaedic surgeon as defined in the Workers Compensation (Surgeons Fees) Order 2020 No.2 or Workers Compensation (Orthopaedic Surgeons Fees) Order 2020 No.2 are to be paid in accordance with the provisions specified in the Workers Compensation (Surgeon Fees) Order 2020 No.2 or, if an Orthopaedic Surgeon, the Workers Compensation (Orthopaedic Surgeon Fees) Order 2020 No.2.